FREE SHIPPING ON ALL ORDERS

 • It can cause mild skin irritation in the form of dryness and flakiness, especially when used with benzoyl peroxide or retinoids.

 Oral acne medications are usually prescribed for moderate to severe cases of acne, or in situations where acne has not responded to previous treatment.
 These treatments are ingested, often as a pill, and are typically more effective than their topical counterparts, especially for hormonal acne since they treat the issue from an internal perspective.
-However, they don’t necessarily rectify hormonal imbalances (meaning other hormonal symptoms outside of acne may still arise).
+However, they don’t necessarily rectify hormone imbalances (meaning other hormonal symptoms outside of acne may persist).
 Many of these oral treatments also can’t be consumed for long periods of time without negative consequences.
 Therefore, in many ways they are a temporary solution.

 While originally designed to prevent pregnancy, birth control pills (aka oral contraceptives) have become one of the more effective and commonly prescribed acne medications.
 This is likely because of their impact on the root cause of hormonal acne - hormones.

 The pill is formulated with synthetic estrogen and progesterone (called progestin).
 By taking the pill each day, you’re increasing estrogen and progestin in your body, which then suppresses other hormones and stops ovulation.
 This tricks your body into thinking it’s already pregnant, preventing actual pregnancy.
-In fact, when you’re taking the pill, your “period” (the week where you take sugar pills or no pills) is not a “real” period, it’s a withdrawal bleed.
+In fact, when you’re taking the pill, your period (the week where you take sugar pills or no pills) is not a real period, it’s a withdrawal bleed.

 When it comes to acne, this increase in estrogen and progestin helps reduce sebum (and acne) in two ways: